ices-tools-dev/echoSMs/docs/conventions.md

 ## Coordinate systems

-A single coordinate system is used for all models implemented by echoSMs.
 The right-handed cartesian coordinate system as defined by ISO 80000-2[^1] is to be used, as illustrated below.
-The acoustic wave is defined to always travel along the positive _z_-axis and the organism is rotated to achieve different acoustic incidence angles.
+The acoustic wave is defined to always travel in the positive _z_ direction and the organism is rotated to achieve different acoustic incidence angles.

-The [Tait-Bryan](https://en.wikipedia.org/wiki/Euler_angles) _z_-_y'_-_x''_ (intrinsic) convention was chosen to represent organism rotations as it is commonly used in nautical situations.
-Intrinsic means that the rotations are about the axes of the rotating coordinate system, rather than the original coordinate system.
-The _z_-_y'_-_x''_ ordering indicates the order in which rotations are applied.
+The [Tait-Bryan](https://en.wikipedia.org/wiki/Euler_angles#Tait–Bryan_angles) _z_-_y'_-_x''_ (intrinsic) convention was chosen to represent organism rotations as it is commonly used in nautical situations.
+Intrinsic means that the rotations are about the axes of the rotating organism, rather than the original coordinate system.
+The order of rotations is _z_, then _y_, then _x_.

-Rotations around the  _x_-axis are roll (_ɸ_), about the _y_-axis are pitch (_θ_), and about the _z_-axis are yaw (_ψ_).
+Rotations about the _z_-axis are yaw (_ψ_), about the _y_-axis are pitch (_θ_), and about the _x_-axis are roll (_ɸ_).
 The definitions are such that:

+- A yaw (_ψ_) value of 0° occurs when the organism lies along the positive _x_-axis (as per the illustration) and positive yaw values (as per the yellow arrow) rotate the organism's head towards the positive _y_-axis,
 - Pitch (_θ_) values of –90°, 0°, and 90° correspond to acoustic wave incidence angles of tail on, dorsal, and head on, respectively,
-- Roll (_ɸ_) values of –90°, 0°, and 90° correspond to acoustic wave incidence angles onto the right, dorsal, and left sides of the organism, respectively,
+- Roll (_ɸ_) values of –90°, 0°, and 90° correspond to acoustic wave incidences onto the right (starboard), dorsal, and left (port) sides of the organism, respectively.
-- A yaw (_ψ_) value of 0° occurs when the organism lies along the positive _x_-axis and positive yaw values rotate the organism's head towards the positive _y_-axis.

 All model code should accept angles and produce results in this coordinate system.
 If the model calculations use a different coordinate system, the code should internally convert between the system given above and the version used in the code.